 JLT1214P logistics computer with virtually unbreakable touch screen, and the revolutionary JLT PowerTouch™ technology is launched.
 A new version of the VERSO+ 10, targeted for the logistics industry, is introduced to the market.
 The VERSO Series of rugged computers is upgraded with a new processor and validated as Navis Ready by Navis, leading provider of Terminal Operating Systems (TOS) to the port industry.
 The full range of JLT computers are available with Microsoft Windows 10.

-JLT celebrates its 20-year anniversary, commemorating the event by delivering its 90,000th computer with a 20-year service agreement.
+In 2014, JLT celebrates its 20-year anniversary, commemorating the event by delivering its 90,000th computer with a 20-year service agreement.
 JLT also opens the doors to its local US office in Arizona and takes over the US VMT operation of its sales partner DAP Technologies to form a wholly-owned US subsidiary.
 JLT now sells and services its products under the JLT-brand in North America.
 The strategically important US market represents almost half of the total JLT revenue.
 JLT launches the VERSO+ 10 computer, the smallest 10” rugged vehicle computer of its class with QuickLock function for greatest flexibility.

 Growing rapidly, JLT and is appointed as IT challenger of the year by Veckans Affärer, in 2002 JLT becomes publicly traded on Nasdaq OMX, First North through a merger with Gandalf AB.
 JLT expands quickly on the North American market through relationships with global system integrators within the warehousing and logistics segments.
 Through OEM relationships with manufacturers such as Psion-Teklogix, PSC, LXE and MA-Systems, JLT becomes a leading vendor for the global forklift market.
-JLT also pioneered the tablet market with its rugged field tablet PC optimized for use in vehicles, and pays the same year the first dividend to shareholders (SEK 3.8M).
+By 2004 JLT pioneeres the tablet market with its rugged field tablet PC optimized for use in vehicles, and pays the same year the first dividend to shareholders (SEK 3.8M).

 JLT pioneers the rugged mobile computer market by introducing the second generation of mobile computers with features like Pentium processors and cold resistance (-20°C).
 These features are today considered a standard in mobile computers.
 The vision of a networking organization was created allowing JLT to act globally and to serve large customers, but with the ability to move as fast as a small organization.
 In 1999 JLT enters the US market with a sales office in Arizona and establishes a strong position with an order from Leica Geosystems.
 A third generation of vehicle mounted touch-panel PCs is developed, which has evolved and remains the platform for today’s JLT products.